Superluminal constraints from ultra-high-energy neutrino events: Time delays, KM3-230213A and future UHE neutrino events

 depending on $\Lambda$ and $z$.
-Since the bound on $\Lambda$ tightens at high $z$, the corresponding $\Delta t_{2}$ decreases, keeping the effect below the sub-second level across the parameter space favored by the stability constraint.
 In this scenario, both the decay width and the time advance scale as $E^2/\Lambda^2$.
-The stability of the 100\,PeV KM3--230213A neutrino already constrains $\Lambda$ to values up to tens of times the Planck scale, so future detections at even higher energies will mainly serve to reinforce these bounds rather than to reach new energy scales.
-As in the $n=0$ case, timing measurements at lower energies provide a crucial cross--check: their consistency with null time delays would confirm that the same LIV parameters governing decay kinematics also control propagation.
+As a result, the stability of the $\approx 100\,\mathrm{PeV}$ KM3--230213A neutrino already enforces that any superluminal time advance remains very small.
+Although increasing the neutrino energy would enhance $\Delta t_{2}$ for a fixed $\Lambda$, the stability requirement simultaneously pushes the allowed values of $\Lambda$ upward, so that the maximal compatible time advance remains at the sub-second level.
+This implies that, as in the $n=0$ case, timing measurements at lower energies already provide a crucial cross-check: their consistency with null time delays would confirm that the same LIV parameters governing decay kinematics also control propagation.

 \end{itemize}